Gleb Uspensky

-Gleb Ivanovich Uspensky (Глеб Иванович Успенский; October 25, 1843 – April 6, 1902), was a Russian Empire writer, and a prominent figure of the Narodnik movement.
+Gleb Ivanovich Uspensky (Глеб Иванович Успенский; October 25, 1843 – April 6, 1902) was a Russian writer and a prominent figure of the Narodnik movement.

 Biography

 Early life

 Gleb Uspensky was born in Tula, the son of Ivan Yakovlevich Uspensky, a senior official in the local government Office of State Property, and Nadezhda Glebovna Uspenskaya (née Sokolova).
 He was named after his grandfather on his mother's side, Gleb Fomich Sokolov who served as the head of the Office of State Property in Tula (up until 1848) and Kaluga (from 1848 onwards).
 Gleb Uspensky received his early education in the homes of his parents and grandfather.
 In 1853 Gleb entered the Tula gymnasium where he excelled, "his name never leaving the so-called 'golden desk' there", according to a fellow student's memoirs.
 In 1856 he moved with his family to Chernigov.
 While studying in the local gymnasium, Uspensky devoted much of his time to reading the Russian classics and participated in the school's literary almanac "Young Stems".

 In September 1861 he enrolled in the Law Faculty at Saint Petersburg University, only to be expelled three months later as the university temporarily closed due to student unrest.
 In 1862 he entered Moscow University but soon left due to a lack of money.
 Ivan Uspensky's death on January 9, 1864, left Gleb with the added responsibility of supporting his family.
 He travelled back to Chernigov and succeeded in getting a grant of 400 rubles in assistance.